Compute-and-Forward: Harnessing Interference through Structured Codes: Fixed Dithers

-From Lemma 11 in \cite{ez04}, we have that: with $c(n)$ as in (\ref{e:densityexp}).
-Note that $\sigma^2 = \left(\frac{\rcov}{\reffec}\right)^2\frac{\snr}{2} - \delta$ so the probability that $\db$ violates the power constraint can be upper bounded in terms of $\sigma^2$: This goes to $0$ as $n$ goes to infinity so, by the union bound, all channel inputs obey the power constraint with high probability.
-Since $\Lambda$ is covering good and the rates are continuous in the second moment of the coarse lattice, we can choose a decreasing sequence of $\delta$ that approaches the rates achieved when $\sigma_\Lambda^2 = \frac{\snr}{2}$.
+We now show that there exist fixed dithers that are appropriate for our coding scheme.
+Instead of setting the second moment of $\Lambda$ to $P$, we will set the covering radius $\rcov$ to $\sqrt{nP}$.
+Recall that the covering radius is chosen such that the resulting ball $\Bm(\rcov)$ includes every point of the fundamental Voronoi region $\Vm$.
+Therefore, setting $\rcov = \sqrt{nP}$ guarantees that every transmission $\xb_\ell \in \Vm$ satisfies the power constraint.
+We now show that the rate loss can be made arbitrarily small.

+The effective radius $\reffec$ is chosen such that $\V(\Vm) = \V(\Bm(\reffec))$.
+Recall that, for even $n$, the volume of an $n$-dimensional ball of radius $1$ is By Stirling's approximation, for any $\delta > 0$ and $n$ large enough, this is lower bounded by Thus, for any $\delta$ and $n$ large enough, the volume of $\V$ satisfies Since $\Lambda$ is also good for covering, we can choose $n$ large enough such that $\rcov^2/\reffec^2 > 1/(1+\delta)$.
+Finally, we have that Substituting this bound into (\ref{e:volv}), we can see that this only reduces the rate by an additional $\log(1 + \delta)$ bits, which can be made arbitrarily small through our choice of $\delta$.

-We note that the probability of decoding error in Theorem \ref{t:latcomp} goes to zero as $n$ increases when using random dithers.
-Taking a union bound over this error event and the event that any dither exceeds a power constraint, we get that for $n$ large enough there is (at least) one good fixed set of dither vectors.
+Note that the probability of error decays exponentially in $n$ averaged over the randomness in the dither vectors and the noise.
+Therefore, for $n$ large enough, there is at least one good fixed set of dither vectors that attains the desired probability of error $\epsilon$.

+\begin{IEEEbiography}{Bobak Nazer} received the B.S.E.E. degree from Rice University, Houston, TX, in 2003, the M.S. degree from the University of California, Berkeley, CA, in 2005, and the Ph.D degree from the University of California, Berkeley, CA, in 2009, all in electrical engineering.

+He is currently an Assistant Professor in the Department of Electrical and Computer Engineering at Boston University, Boston, MA.
+From 2009 to 2010, he was a postdoctoral associate in the Department of Electrical and Computer Engineering at the University of Wisconsin, Madison, WI.
+His research interests are in network information theory and statistical signal processing, with applications to wireless networks and distributed, reliable computation.

+Dr. Nazer received the Eli Jury award from the EECS Department at UC - Berkeley in 2009 for his dissertation research and a Dean's Catalyst Award from Boston University in 2011.
+He is a member of Eta Kappa Nu, Tau Beta Pi, and Phi Beta Kappa. \end{IEEEbiography}

+\begin{IEEEbiography}{Michael Gastpar} received the Dipl.
+El.-Ing. degree from the Swiss Federal Institute of Technology (ETH), Zurich, in 1997, the M.S. degree from the University of Illinois at Urbana-Champaign, Urbana, in 1999, and the Doctorat \`es Science degree from the Ecole Polytechnique F\'ed\'erale, Lausanne, Switzerland (EPFL), in 2002, all in electrical engineering.
+He was also a student in engineering and philosophy at the Universities of Edinburgh and Lausanne.

+He is currently a Professor in the School of Computer and Communication Sciences, Ecole Polytechnique F\'ed\'erale, Lausanne, Switzerland, and an Associate Professor in the Department of Electrical Engineering and Computer Sciences, University of California, Berkeley.
+He also holds a faculty position at Delft University of Technology and was a researcher at Bell Labs, Lucent Technologies, Murray Hill, NJ.
+His research interests are in network information theory and related coding and signal processing techniques, with applications to sensor networks and neuroscience.